-Like most big cities, Dublin has a number of place that the average person would consider rough or dangerous.
-Of course, what a person considers dangerous can be fairly subjective.
+Like most big cities, Dublin has a number of places that the average person would consider rough or dangerous.

-One street might be completely peaceful while another estate a few blocks down might have a small minority of residents who engage in anti-social activity.
+One street can be completely peaceful, while another estate a few blocks down can have a small minority of residents who engage in anti-social activity.

 Having said that, this is a list of the areas in Dublin that have picked up a bad reputation over the years.

-Note that these are NOT ranked in order, as crime data is generally not released on a per-neighbourhood basis.
+Note that these are not ranked in order, as crime data is not released on a per-neighborhood basis.
 Therefore, there is no way to discern which place is the worst.

 Darndale is an area on the northside of Dublin that has a large amount of social housing.

-It started off as a housing experiment.
-This experiment involved creating 3,000 low-rise social houses with communal courts, which were supposed to foster “neighbourly bonds”.
+It started off as a housing experiment that involved creating 3,000 low-rise social houses with communal courts, which were supposed to foster “neighborly bonds”.

 However, the designers failed to take into account how large Irish working-class families could be at the time.